invertase/react-native-firebase/pages/quick-start/android-firebase-credentials.md

 # Adding Firebase credentials to your Android app

-Firebase provides a `google-services.json` file containing a set of credentials for Android devices.
-React Native Firebase uses this file to ensure any connection to a Firebase project is genuine.
+Firebase provides a `google-services.json` file containing a set of credentials for Android devices to use when authenticating with your Firebase project.

+We'll quickly walk through the process of retrieving this file and installing it into your Android project.

 ## Generating the credentials

-The credential file is generated automatically from the Firebase [console](https://console.firebase.google.com/).
+The credential file is generated from the Firebase [console](https://console.firebase.google.com/).

 - Select your Firebase project.
 - Go to the general project settings: 'Project settings' -> 'General'.